Lenovo Connects Briefing Program Information to Salesforce through FormAssembly + VisitOps

 About the Lenovo Executive Briefing Center

-In the Spring of 2015, Lenovo’s Executive Briefing Center began working with VisitOps, a native Salesforce application that helps companies manage all aspects of customer visits and briefings, including scheduling, managing rooms, building agendas, sending surveys, and running reports.
+Lenovo’s Executive Briefing Center consulted VisitOps to assist with customer visits and briefings.
+Using the VisitOps app can help team members with scheduling, managing rooms, building agendas, sending surveys, and running reports.
 Sellers that have Salesforce IDs can use the VisitOps app to request briefings.

-Diane worked with Lenovo to find a form solution that could bridge the gap between sales information stored in Salesforce and the actions of business partners that weren’t Salesforce members.
-Her goal was to find a tool that enabled “flexibility, configurability, and the deep… connection with Salesforce.”
+Lubinskas worked with Lenovo to find a form solution that could bridge the gap between sales information stored in Salesforce and the actions of business partners that weren’t Salesforce members.
+Her goal was to find a tool that enabled “flexibility, configurability, and the deep connection with Salesforce.”

 The Lenovo Executive Briefing Center now uses a web portal, created by VisitOps, that allows non-Salesforce users to request briefings through FormAssembly forms.
 The web portal is used in the U.S. at two Raleigh locations, Lenovo’s Stuttgart, Germany office, and in two China locations.

-Beyond the seamless Salesforce connectors, Diane also said Lenovo benefits from the many different features of the FormAssembly Form Builder:
+In addition to the seamless Salesforce connectors, Lubinskas also said Lenovo benefits from the many different features of the FormAssembly Form Builder.
+These include:

 - Multiple Languages: FormAssembly’s language capabilities support dual languages for Lenovo’s international locations.